shcarroll/shanecarroll/content/posts/2020-01-21--from-bug-to-talk/index.md

 ## _Best Laid Plans_

-I was delighted with how the Ministry of Test meet-up went.
+I was delighted with how the Ministry of Test Meetup went.
 I felt pretty nervous beforehand and starting off but it's a really friendly crowd there and a great venue to present for the first time at.
 The feedback was that I appeared calm when I was speaking so that was a relief as I didn't feel that way.<br/>
-Before-hand I had some practise runs with our test team and a transatlantic call with my American tester friends, Shout-out to <a href="https://twitter.com/Mondazzle87">Jen</a> and <a href="https://twitter.com/mandabakah">Amanda</a>!
+Beforehand I had some practise runs with our test team and a transatlantic call with my American tester friends.
+Shoutout to <a href="https://twitter.com/Mondazzle87">Jen</a> and <a href="https://twitter.com/mandabakah">Amanda</a>!

 A few weeks later I got a huge shock.
 My submission was accepted for Agile Testing Days 2019, but not as a lightning talk, instead a full proper talk. **_This was not part of the plan!_**